Abbe98/abbe98.github.com/_posts/2015-11-24-enabling-cors-in-soch-with-a-proxy-on-google-app-engine.md

 **JSON-LD**

-K-Sams&ouml;k supports JSON-LD through a custom HTTP header(Accept format), this is also available through this proxy.
+K-Samsök supports JSON-LD through a custom HTTP header(Accept format), this is also available through this proxy.
 But in some rare cases it does not work, because all web browsers and web servers does not support HTTP headers with spacing.
 This issue exists with regular use of the K-Sams&ouml;k API too.